Defying gravity? What could bring U.S. stocks down to earth

 Here are some of the risks preoccupying Wall Street as the 2020 gets under way:

-(GRAPHIC: S&P 500 vs other assets - here)
+(GRAPHIC: S&P 500 vs other assets - here )

 The stock market’s stunning 2019 gains came despite a lackluster year for corporate profit growth, but performance may suffer if earnings lag in 2020.